BBQ Rub & Beer-Based Mop Sauce Recipe

 What Is The Proper Internal Temperature of Smoked Pork?

-So he monitored the temperature of the roast closest to the heat source using a *Meater Wireless Meat Thermometer.
+So RancherMan monitored the temperature of the roast closest to the heat source using a *Meater Wireless Meat Thermometer.

 Meater wireless bluetooth meat thermometer with smartphone app. #TexasHomesteader

-Right before the internal temps of the roasts reached 145 degrees he coated the meat with added some of my homemade BBQ sauce after the last mop sauce coating on the meat.
+Right before the internal temps of the roasts reached the proper internal temperature he coated the meat with the last mop sauce coating followed by a coating of my homemade BBQ sauce.

-We both think this was a nice meat flavor and moisturizer boost.
+We both think the BBQ sauce was a nice meat flavor enhancer and moisturizer boost too.

 Making Pulled Pork BBQ Sandwiches